Ancestral Healing Practitioner Code of Ethics

 Ancestral healing practitioners seek always to educate and empower rather than foster dependence.
 Practitioners aim to strengthen clients’ direct relationships with their own wise and loving ancestors, with their soul-level gifts, and with what is healthy and beautiful about their cultural heritage.

-Ancestral healing practitioners work only with the explicit consent of their clients.
+Ancestral healing practitioners work only with the explicit consent of their clients, and do not seek to contact or speak on behalf of their clients’ ancestors.
 Practitioners also give proactive consideration to consent when navigating ethical questions of when and how to support their clients in engaging with diverse types of ancestors.

 Ancestral healing practitioners seek to honor other types of ancestors (e.g., ancestors of place, ancestors of tradition) and the larger web of other-than-human relations.
 This includes kindness, curiosity, and respect for the ways that clients and their lineage ancestors intersect legacies of colonialism, oppression, and ongoing ecological desecration.